manmal/invoice-kraken/README.md

 Extract invoices from Gmail with AI-powered classification for 🇦🇹 Austrian tax deductions.

+> 🌍 **Contributions welcome!** PRs for other countries or alternative invoice classification schemes are very welcome!

 > ⚠️ **DISCLAIMER**: Tax suggestions are for informational purposes only.
 Always consult a qualified Steuerberater.

 ## Quick Start